Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 ```

-As you can see, deploying this contract needs one thing, the ``<baseCID>`` generated on the previous step.
+As you can see, the deployment of this contract needs one thing, the ``<Base CID>` generated in the previous step.

-We can get the CID we obtained on the latest deployment of the metadata and put into the constructor of the contract before deploy it to the chain.
+We can take the CID we got in the last metadata deployment and put it in the contract constructor before deploying it on the chain.

-In order to deploy it, you can use [Remix Ethereum](https://remix.ethereum.org/) so you can use your ``Metamask`` wallet with the account we created on Lighthouse (importing the private key).
-Also you can follow my previous article to check [how to deploy a contract on Fantom without using Remix](https://blog.ignaciobrasca.com/programming/fantom/2022/01/08/how-to-deploy-on-fantom.html).
-If you don't know how to use Remix don't worry, it's pretty straightforward and here is a videotutorial to understand the basics: [Intro to Remix & Solidity](https://www.youtube.com/watch?v=JWJWT9cwFbo)
+To deploy it, you can use [Ethereum Remix](https://remix.ethereum.org/) to be able to use your ``Metamask`` wallet with the account we created in Lighthouse (importing the private key).
+You can also follow my previous article to check [how to deploy a contract in Fantom without using Remix](https://blog.ignaciobrasca.com/programming/fantom/2022/01/08/how-to-deploy-on-fantom.html).
+If you don't know how to use Remix don't worry, it's quite simple and here is a video tutorial to understand the basics: [Introduction to Remix and Solidity](https://www.youtube.com/watch?v=JWJWT9cwFbo)

 Using ``hardhat`` will look like